- Destinations

-Gästrikland – a peaceful county by the Baltic Sea
+Gästrikland – a peaceful province by the Baltic Sea

-Gästrikland is a nature-rich destination with much to offer across outdoor adventures, culture and activities for the whole family.
-Its capital Gävle is a highlight in its own right.
+Gästrikland is a nature-rich destination with plenty to offer, from outdoor adventures to cultural experiences and family-friendly activities.
+Its capital, Gävle, is a highlight in its own right.

-Conveniently situated north of Uppland – a mere two-hour drive from Stockholm – the county of Gästrikland spreads across the east coast of Sweden.
-With terrain ranging from archipelago, expansive plains and meadows to the deep forest and mountain-studded landscapes found in the region’s northwest, this charming county is ideal for outdoor adventures year-round – whether you’re into hiking, kayaking or prefer to take in the scenery on a mountain bike.
-If alpine skiing is on your agenda, the sustainably run ski resort and year-round natural wonderland Kungsberget should be a definite draw.
+Conveniently located just north of Uppland – a mere two-hour drive from Stockholm – Gästrikland is a historic province along Sweden’s east coast.
+The province’s varied landscapes range from archipelago and rolling meadows to deep forests and mountain-studded terrain in the northwest.
+This diverse nature makes it ideal for outdoor adventures year-round, whether you enjoy hiking, kayaking, or mountain biking.
+If alpine skiing is on your agenda, the sustainably run Kungsberget ski resortis a must-visit.

 Axmar Bruk, Axmar